Taichiro Morinaga

-Taichiro Morinaga (1865–1937) was a Japanese philanthropist and entrepreneur.
+Taichiro Morinaga (森永 太一郎, 1865–1937) was a Japanese entrepreneur and philanthropist.
 In 1899, he founded what would become Morinaga & Co, the first modern candy company in Japan, and the first to mass-produce chocolates in the country.
 Now known for the popular fruit candy Hi-Chew, one of Morinaga & Co's first products was marshmallow.

 Early life

-Morinaga (1865–1937) was born on Japan's southern island of Kyushu, in Hizen Imari.
+Morinaga was born in 1865, in Hizen Imari on Japan's southern island of Kyushu.
 He had no formal education.
 His father died when he was young and he was estranged from his mother's family.
 Later he became a potter's apprentice in Yokohama.
 He later became a branch manager for a wholesaler in nearby Yokohama, but his branch lost money after extending too much credit to customers due to leniency.
 Since employees were considered personally responsible for such losses, Morinaga searched for a way to repay his boss.
 With no local prospects found to repay the loss, Morinaga, at age 23, moved to the United States where he opened a hardware store in San Francisco.
 Racism against Asians, common at the time, made business difficult.
 During the visit, he also converted to Christianity.